 Killing Mr. Griffin

 We have all had that teacher in high school that we loathed almost as much as we admired.
 He or she pushed us hard with the best of intentions; however, those intentions occasionally pushed harder than necessary.
-One of Lois Duncan’s darkest novels, Killing Mr. Griffin centers on a group of English students led by a psychopathic teen out for revenge on their teacher.
+One of Lois Duncan’s darkest novels, Killing Mr. Griffin centers on a group of English students led by a psychopathic teen out for revenge against an educator.
 Each teen involved participates based on selfish motivations that ultimately lead to tragic circumstances.
 Duncan’s novels are not inherently preachy; however, Killing Mr. Griffin does convey a warning to recognize that some actions cannot be undone.
-These actions impact everyone around them.

 Ransom